Superalgos/Superalgos/README.md

 * No ads, anywhere.
 * No sign up / logins.
 * No user / usage data collection of any kind.
-* Runs 100% on uncompilled code you can read and audit.
+* Runs 100% on uncompilled code anyone can read and audit.

 # Superalgos for Developers